Sobriety and Weight Loss – Can Sobriety Help You Lose Weight?

 All things remaining equal, if you quit drinking alcohol and change nothing else about your daily life and routine, you will eventually lose weight because you are consuming fewer calories.

 For example, one small 330 ml bottle of beer with 5% alcohol has 182 calories, which is the equivalent of about half of a cheeseburger.
 One pint of cider, which is 2.6 units of alcohol, has 216 calories.

-If you’re curious about the caloric and unit breakdown of your current alcohol consumption, Drinkaware has an incredible tool.
-It’s where I got the numbers above.
-It’s fun to play with and incredibly eye-opening.
+If you’re curious about the caloric and unit breakdown of your current alcohol consumption, Drinkaware has an incredible tool that is both fun to use and incredibly eye-opening.

 If you are consuming anything over two drinks in a single evening, you’re entering into some significant caloric territory.
 Naturally, if you drop those extra 1,000+ calories every week, sobriety will lead to some weight loss.

 Sobriety isn’t so cut and dry, however.
 There are many other factors to consider.